cdaecke/md_mastodon/Readme.md

 Date of last update.
 - `Data` (read only)<br>
 JSON response of the API call.

+### Create scheduler task
+- Select module `Scheduler`
+- Click the button `Add task`
+- In field `Class` select `Execute console commands`
+- Choose a `Frequency`.
+Note: This can be set for example to 5 minutes and the respective Mastodon feed will be updated, as set in the configuration of the feed (field `Update frequency`).
+- In field `Schedulable Command.
+Save and reopen to define command arguments` choose `mdmastodon:import`
+- Save

 ### Create Plugin to show entries
 - Select module `Page`